-Christchurch's beloved New Regent Street is reclaiming its place as a popular shopping and visitor destination.
-Businesses are open and the trams are running.
+Christchurch's beloved New Regent Street is known as a popular shopping and visitor destination.

 New Regent Street's architectural style and continuous facade give it high public recognition and landmark significance(external link) and it was described at its 1932 opening by Mayor DG Sullivan as "the most beautiful street in New Zealand".

-The buildings are listed on the Christchurch City Plan as Group 2 heritage buildings and are registered as a historic area and as a Category 1 building with the New Zealand Historic Places Trust(external link).
+The buildings are listed on the Christchurch City Plan as Group 2 heritage buildings and are registered as a historic area and a Category 1 building with Heritage New Zealand Pouhere Taonga(external link).